These rules apply to each participating group/production team.

 Below are the Filmmaking Rules.
 Be sure to also read the official Competitiereglement.

-The 48 Hour Film Pink Project (PINK) will occur in the Amsterdam, NL area on the weekend of 2 - 4 maart 2018.
+The 48 Hour Film Project (48HFP) will occur in the Amsterdam, NL area on the weekend of Dates To Be Determined.

-The 48 Hour Film Pink Project will occur between Friday, March 2 at 7:00pm and Sunday, March 4 at 7:30pm.
+The 48 Hour Film Project will occur between Wednesday, December 31 at 7:00pm and Monday, June 27 at 7:25pm.
 This is the Official Time Period.

 Only works that meet the deadline will be officially part of the competition.
 All films received on Sunday (on-time and late) will be screened.